 Postal services in Thailand

 The Thai postal system is efficient and reliable, if a little slow.
-Thailand has over 3,000 post offices across the country but rural areas are not serviced as well as urban areas.
+Thailand has more than 3,000 post offices across the country, but rural areas are not serviced as well as urban areas.
 Domestic mail can take up to a week to arrive.
-Expats, especially those living in urban centres, can make use of courier services such as DHL to speed up the process and ensure a secure delivery.
+Expats, especially those living in urban centres, can use courier services such as DHL to ensure a fast and secure delivery.

-Staff at Thai post offices don’t always speak English well, so it may help to have a Thai friend assist with translation if the request is particularly urgent.
+It's rare to find English-speaking staff at Thai post offices, so expats are encouraged to take a Thai friend to translate for them.
 With communication difficulties throughout Thailand in general, Thai staff may try to ‘save face’ in public to avoid confrontation and agree to a request even if they do not understand it.

 English-language media in Thailand

-Thailand has a well-developed media sector, yet the Thai government and the military remain firmly in control of radio and TV broadcasts.
+Thailand's media sector is well-developed but highly censored, with the government and the military firmly controlling radio and TV broadcasts.
 For accurate and independent news, it may be useful to consult an international news outlet.